 Number of Employees

-More employees means greater employer's liability exposure.
-The removals industry has high physical injury rates, so staff numbers significantly impact your premium.
-Casual or seasonal workers should also be declared.
+More staff increases workers compensation and employer liability exposure.
+The removals industry has high physical injury rates, so staff numbers significantly affect your premium.
+Casual and seasonal workers should also be declared.

 📋